-Urinary tract infections (UTIs) are some of the most common infections (1).
+Urinary tract infections (UTIs) are some of the most common infections.
 Although anyone can get a UTI, women are more susceptible because they have shorter urethras, which makes it easier for bacteria to ascend into the bladder.
-At least 60% of women experience a lower urinary tract infection (involving the urethra and bladder) during their lifetime (2).
+At least 60% of women experience a lower urinary tract infection (involving the urethra and bladder) during their lifetime.
 Occasionally, lower UTIs spread to the upper urinary tract (involving the ureters and kidneys).
 Upper UTIs are more difficult to treat, and have the potential to turn into sepsis (infection of the bloodstream).
-For this reason, many medical professionals recommend treatment with antibiotics for lower UTIs, before they have a chance to progress (3).
+To prevent the spread of the infection, medical professionals recommend antibiotic treatment for lower UTIs before they have a chance to progress.

 The Importance of UTI Prevention

-Many physicians recommend that their patients take certain precautions to prevent UTIs from recurring.
-Preventative measures are especially important during pregnancy, because recurrent infections are very common (4, 5).
-Moreover, even asymptomatic UTIs can be extremely dangerous to unborn babies, potentially resulting in premature birth and permanent conditions such as cerebral palsy (CP) or even death.
-For this reason, doctors should not only recommend preventative measures, but also screen pregnant patients for UTIs and provide prompt treatment if one is detected (for more information on UTIs during pregnancy, click here).
+Preventative measures for UTIs are especially important during pregnancy.
+Even asymptomatic UTIs can be extremely dangerous to unborn babies, potentially resulting in premature birth and permanent conditions such as cerebral palsy (CP) or even death.
+Medical professionals should recommend preventative measures, as well as screen pregnant patients for UTIs and provide prompt treatment if one is detected.

 Risk Factors for UTIs

-There are many other characteristics that increase the risk for recurrent UTIs, and may necessitate preventative steps.
-The following are just a few examples:
+There are many factors that increase the risk for recurrent UTIs, including:

 - Young women who are sexually active

 - Neuropathic bladders (bladder dysfunction caused by neurological damage)

 - Diabetes mellitus

 - Kidney problems